2022-09-19

 Switching a remote server to a new NixOS configuration, operationally, requires two steps: uploading the configuration, and then activating it.
 Our goal here is to capture this process in a Terraform resource, such that it happens automatically whenever our configuration changes.
 There’s also a few smaller tweaks and workarounds we need, mostly just to make everything SSH-based run smoothly.

-You copy Nix paths from one computer to another with nix-copy-closure.
-From the man page:
+You copy Nix paths from one computer to another with nix-copy-closure

 This is exactly what we need, and has the additional benefit of only ever copying the parts of the configuration that have changed.